phyletica/phyletica.github.io/slides/git-intro/slides.md

     students good commit practices.
 ```
 <p class="fragment fade-up">
-`git log` shows you every commit from where you currently are back to the root
+<code>git log</code> shows you every commit from where you currently are back to the root
 </p>
 <p class="fragment fade-up">
 This is your lab notebook!